 Settling too soon.
 Your lawyer should negotiate a settlement only once all of your damages are known.
 In short, you should reach maximum medical improvement so that you can calculate the full economic losses associated with your injury.
 If the lawyer negotiates a settlement too soon, they can leave money on the table.

-Speak to a Legal Malpractice Attorney in Hartford Today
+Speak to a Legal Malpractice Attorney in Hartford, CT Today

 Incompetent and negligent lawyers hamper the state’s justice system.
 If you believe that you are a victim of legal malpractice mentioned above, we want to hear from you.